puntorigen/diario/README.md

 DATE=20-05-2022
 ```

 Note: Angolia charges aprox 1,5 usd per 1000 records over 10.000, so the free account gives you aprox 10 days of data for free.
+You can check the results of this repo on: https://bit.ly/3z3wcdU

 ## Setup
 Just checkout this repo and run: